Analytics and integrations

 If your docs configuration is public, don’t add secret values directly to docs.yml.
 Instead, reference an environment variable by using the syntax ${VARIABLE_NAME}.

-If you are using GitHub Workflows to trigger docs generation, you must make sure that the environment variables are available during the workflow run.
+If you use GitHub Workflows to trigger docs generation, the environment variables must be available during the workflow run.

 1- name: Publish Docs